 The step-up is a fantastic exercise that will improve any training program, however in this case we are literally talking about walking up and down steps.
 In life, whenever possible take the stairs.
 Don’t take the lifts or the escalator, just use the stairs (unless we’re talking 200+ stairs of course), it won’t make much difference to your travel time, and it’s a fantastic way to burn calories.

 Depending on your current level of strength you may need to make these push-ups very easy, starting with wall push-ups, then progressing to box push-ups, push-ups on your knees, regular push-ups, and then more difficult versions (plyo push-ups for example).
-You can do these first thing in the morning, just before you have a shower, immediately before dinner (you may get funny looks from family/housemates at first) or just before brushing your teeth.
+You can do these first thing in the morning, just before you have a shower, immediately before dinner (you may get funny looks from family/housemates at first), or just before brushing your teeth.

 Easily the least exciting of all the exercises mentioned, but probably the most important.
 Hitting your 10,000 steps per day target is an amazing way to lose weight and improve fitness.
 But if 10,000 steps is a bit much, even just adding 500 steps to your usual step count can make a big difference.
 Walk to work, walk the kids to school, take the dog out for a second walk each day.
 Make a conscious effort to walk faster and you will save time too!

 The important thing to keep in mind when reading this article is that you need to establish a routine.
-Even the busiest person on earth could still find 5-10 minutes out of their day to exercise, but people don’t prioritise fitness.
-If you scheduled in a time to exercise each day (just like you schedule a time to brush your teeth, have a shower, eat breakfast etc) you would easily be able to fit it in.
+Even the busiest person on earth could still find 5-10 minutes out of their day to exercise, but people don’t prioritize fitness.
+If you scheduled a time to exercise each day (just like you schedule a time to brush your teeth, have a shower, eat breakfast etc) you would easily be able to fit it in.
 The issues that people have are when they leave exercise as an afterthought.